 Basically, the answer is no. But.
 This is a controversial area.
 We need to be sure that we are comparing apples to apples.
 If you want to compare one clavicle fracture to another, then they need to look the same.
 That means that the separation is not significant in both, or the separation between the pieces is significant in both.
-In some studies the return to sports and overall function was quite good with non-surgical management of a clavicle shaft fracture.
+In some studies, the return to sports and overall function was quite good with the non-surgical management of a clavicle shaft fracture.
 Other papers show that the return to sports after surgery on a clavicle fracture was also successful in returning most athletes to sports.
-BUT … the later paper had no controls… in other words they were just presenting the results of the fractures they operated on.
+BUT … the later paper had no controls… in other words, they were just presenting the results of the fractures they operated on.
 They are not comparing them to a group of patients who did not have surgery.
-Thus the results of this paper leads to limited conclusions at best.
+Thus the results of this paper lead to limited conclusions at best.
 A few papers do show that patients who have a clavicle fracture addressed surgically will be happier at 6 weeks after the injury .. but in the long term — up to 5 years later, there is little or no difference between the surgically managed group and the non-surgically managed group.
 Given the current scientific literature on the treatment of clavicle shaft fractures it appears that the only potential upside is that there will be fewer cases of clavicle non-unions after surgery.
 A non-union is a fracture that doesn’t heal.
 However, surgery brought along a very high risk of needing further surgery to remove the plates and screws, and other complications that the group treated without surgery did not have.

-Myth #4: Complications are more common after non-surgical management of a broken collar bone.
+Myth #4: Complications are more common after non-surgical management of a broken collarbone.

 Complications can occur with the surgical or non-surgical management of any broken clavicle.
 Complications in the non-surgical group include the potential for pain and decreased function associated with a fracture that healed “short” — where the two broken pieces were overlapping more than 2 cm.
 This is a common teaching in Orthopedics, but recent studies show that function might actually be unaffected by shortening.
-The group of patients most at risk for functional issues after a clavicle fracture are high level elite overhead athletes.
+The group of patients most at risk for functional issues after a clavicle fracture are high-level elite overhead athletes.
 Most recent papers do not show an improvement in function when surgery is performed routinely for clavicle fractures.

 Most people with non-surgically managed broken collar bones will have a bump for life.
 That is not a complication, but it is a fact of life.
 Many prefer a bump to a scar.
-After surgery for a clavicle fracture most of you will have numbness along the clavicle and upper chest wall.
+After surgery for a clavicle fracture, many of you will have numbness along the clavicle and upper chest wall.
 This will be permanent.
 A few of you might develop painful neuromas … or nerve scars after surgery too.

 Both methods to manage a clavicle shaft fracture have a risk of re-fracture … or breaking your clavicle again.
 Think of Tony Romo who found this out the hard way.